I’m soo in love with this guitar!!

 Kelly's Lot was formed in 1995 by Kelly Zirbes (Kelly Z), a Los Angeles singer songwriter with a heart for the blues.
 She met Texas guitarist Perry Robertson in 1996, who joined the band and started writing songs with Kelly Z, and added the southern rock influences that have shaped their sound.
 With a dozen CDs under their belt and decades of touring in the USA and Europe, the band continues to release all original roots rock and blues material.
 Kelly Z and Perry Robertson have continued to play as an acoustic duo since the beginning and in the last 10 (ten) years have also developed an 8 (eight) piece band that is well respected by the American blues scene.
 Among the larger festivals on which they are regularly featured are Waterfront Blues Festival (Oregon) and Carson City Festival (Nevada).
 They are also regularly featured at Simi Valley Cajun and Blues Festival, Kern River Festival, Ventura County Blues Festival and Oxnard Jazz Festival (all in California) and Lavaudieu Music Festival in France.
-Their songs have been included in movie and television sound tracks and have also been covered by other artists.
-Kelly Z is currently working on material for a couple of upcoming film projects and grabbing inspiration from her fans with her ‘Facebook Word Challenge’ that has provided fodder and inspiration for some of her best material.
+Their songs have been covered by many other artists and have been included in movie and television sound tracks.
+Most recently of note is the song “Little Bit of This”, written by Kelly Z and Perry Robertson.
+“Little Bit of This” was written for the award winning motion picture, “Turnover”, and can be heard in its entirety during the opening credits of the movie, over a montage shots of the hands of a pastry chef, preparing turnover pastries.
+“Turnover” was named an Official Selection, Best Family Film and Best Audience Choice at the 2019 Idyllwild Film Festival.
+It was also awarded Best Feature at the 2019 Golden State Film Festival and was an Official Selection at the 2019 Maryland International Film Festival.
+Kelly is currently working on material for a couple of upcoming film projects and grabbing inspiration from her fans with her ‘Facebook Word Challenge’ that has provided fodder and inspiration for some of her best material.
 Perry, an award-winning sound engineer and producer, is helping to fine tune these songs as they continue to produce new original material.

 For more information: